HebaShaheen/ET6-CDSP/0_domain_study/README.md

 # 🎓 Domain Study: Education in Gaza (Universities & Online Learning During War)
 ## 🧭 Overview

-This folder contains all background information, reports, and research resources that help us understand how the war in Gaza over the past two years has affected university education, especially through the shift to online learning.
+This folder contains all background information, literature review, and research question that help us understand how the war in Gaza over the past two years has affected university education, especially through the shift to online learning.
 It summarizes key findings, highlights knowledge gaps, and organizes the materials that support our project research.

 ### 📘 1.
 Key Topics